 As long as you're renting a car in the E-ZPass service area, your rental car probably also has a plastic E-ZPass transponder mounted on the windshield, likely mounted in a lead-lined box that can be opened and closed.
 To use your personal transponder, just make sure that box is closed and then hold your transponder up to the windshield whenever you go through a toll plaza.
 You can use the Express or E-ZPass Only lanes just as you normally would.

 While you're technically supposed to add the rental car's license plate to your E-ZPass account, the way that the E-ZPass system's computers work means that it doesn't have any practical effect.
 Just make sure you firmly hold your transponder up to the center of your windshield.
 If for some reason the toll plaza doesn't read your transponder, it'll bill the rental car company anyway, so adding the plate number to your account won't help.

 Don't own a transponder and like the idea of having your own?
 It's cheap and easy (and sometimes even free) to get your own, no matter where you live.
 We recommend ordering an E-ZPass transponder from Massachusetts since there is no monthly fee and the cost of the transponder gets credited to your account and made available for tolls.
-It works anywhere E-ZPass is accepted.
+But for even more flexibility, we recommend the North Carolina Quick Pass E-ZPass.
+Although it costs a few dollars to order, it works for virtually every toll east of the Mississippi river, including anywhere E-ZPass and Florida SunPass is accepted.